Gambara (seeress): Description

 Hauck describes her as a priestess and an earthly representative of the mother goddess Frea (Freyja), but Schmidt was of an opposing view and argued that nothing is known about Germanic priesthood at this time.
 He identified her and the other seeresses as "wise women", who may only have been relevant when they could say something about the future to representatives of a male priesthood, but he acknowledged that Gambara as a wise woman, like Veleda, could have exerted political influence.

 However, others may not see the roles of "priestess" and "wise woman" as mutually exclusive.
 Pohl writes that Gambara, even though she was not a virgin like Veleda, "combined the roles of the wise woman/priestess, the mother and the princess/queen".

-Simek points out that although her name is interpreted as meaning 'seeress' ('staff bearer'), she is not said to perform any prophesying in the legend, but Jarnut comments that in the so-called Historia Langobardorum Codicis Gothani, from the early 10th c., she is characterized as a great seeress, like Pythia and the Sibyl.
+Simek points out that although her name is interpreted as meaning 'seeress' ('staff bearer'), she is not said to perform any prophesying in the legend, but Jarnut comments that in the so-called Historia Langobardorum codicis Gothani, from the early 9th century, she is characterized as a great seeress, like Pythia and the Sibyl.